Aesir1/TrafficAdvertising/README.md

 Please notice you need to create a db user and password or could use the other auth process.

 ## Media and related data
-Photos related to the project could be found inside "Media folder"
+Photos related to project could be found inside "Media" folder